FireDrop6000/FireDrop6000/Assets/README.md

-### This contains the icons and images used on the profile readme.
+## This folder contains the icons and images used on the profile readme.